JetBrains/kotlin-web-site/docs/reference/type-safe-groovy-builders.md

 }
 ```

 So, what does this call do?
 Let's look at the body of `html` function as defined above.
-It creates a new instance of `html`, then it initializes it by calling the
+It creates a new instance of `HTML`, then it initializes it by calling the
-function that is passed as an argument (in our example this boils down to calling `body` on the `html` instance), and then it returns this instance.
+function that is passed as an argument (in our example this boils down to calling `head` and `body` on the `HTML` instance), and then it returns this instance.
 This is exactly what a builder should do.

-The `head` and `body` functions in the `html` class are defined similarly to `html`.
+The `head` and `body` functions in the `HTML` class are defined similarly to `html`.
-The only difference is that they add the built instanced to the `children` collection of the enclosing `html` instance:
+The only difference is that they add the built instances to the `children` collection of the enclosing `HTML` instance:

 ``` kotlin
 fun head(init : Head.() -> Unit) {